A framework for continuous superradiant laser operation via sequential transport of atoms: One-class case

 In this section we consider the case of identical atoms ($\Delta_i = \Delta_j=\Delta)$ equally coupled to the cavity mode ($g_i = g_j = g$).
 In particular, we focus on the case when the atoms are on resonance with the cavity mode ($\Delta = 0)$ since the non-resonant case gives similar results if $\Delta$ is small enough.
 This follows directly from Eqs.~\eqref{Steady state relations}, which imply that for $\Delta\ll (\gamma +\kappa + (1/T_2) +\xi +R)/2$, all the variables of Eqs.~\eqref{eqs:Steady_state} do not depend appreciably on $\Delta$.
 We also notice that in this regime $\mathbb{R}\left[\braket{a\sigma^{+}}^\mathrm{st}\right]$, which is zero for $\Delta=0$, is much smaller than $ \mathbb{I}\left[\braket{a\sigma^{+}}^\mathrm{st}\right]$.
 The parameters are set equal to the experimental values provided in \autoref{sec:model}, $\gamma = 2\pi \times 7~\mathrm{mHz} $, $\kappa = 2\pi \times 400~\mathrm{kHz} $, $g = 2\pi\times 3.8~\mathrm{Hz}$, and $1/T_2 = 1 ~\mathrm{rad.s^{-1}}$, with $\xi = 0$ except when specified otherwise.
 In what follows, we study the steady-state solutions of the system described by Eqs.~\eqref{eqs:Steady_state}.
 The solutions are found numerically in the main text, though for this section they can be computed using the analytical derivations in \autoref{app:ss}.
 We also observe that according to the derivation of the spectrum for $\Delta=\xi=0$ in Eq.~\eqref{app:Spectrum special case}, when $\braket{\sigma^z}^\mathrm{st}>0$ the spectrum has only one peak and is symmetric with respect to the cavity frequency.

 For a laser operating in the bad-cavity limit, the superradiant emission in the system is characterized by both a lower and upper threshold with respect to $R$ \cite{Meiser2009}.
-The dependence of the various variables with respect to $R$ is presented in Fig.~\ref{2x2obs} for $N = 10^6$ atoms.
+The dependence of the various variables with respect to $R$ is presented in Figure~\ref{2x2obs} for $N = 10^6$ atoms.
 The lower threshold corresponds to the point at which the repumping rate overcomes the atomic decay rate $R_{\min } \ge \gamma$, which is necessary to generate the population inversion.
-From Eqs.~\eqref{Steady state relations} it follows that $\braket{\sigma^z_1}^{\mathrm{st}} < 0$ for $R<\gamma$, as it can be observed in Fig.~\ref{2x2obs}(a).
-For such values of $R$ where the population inversion is not reached, the intracavity photon number is observed in Fig.~\ref{2x2obs}(b) to be very small.
+From Eqs.~\eqref{Steady state relations} it follows that $\braket{\sigma^z_1}^{\mathrm{st}} < 0$ for $R<\gamma$, as it can be observed in Figure~\ref{2x2obs}(a).
+For such values of $R$ where the population inversion is not reached, the intracavity photon number is observed in Figure~\ref{2x2obs}(b) to be very small.
 Above this threshold $\braket{\sigma^z_1}^{\mathrm{st}}$ crosses zero and $\braket{a^\dagger a}^\mathrm{st}$ shows a sharp increase, indicating the onset of the superradiant emission.
-The atom-atom correlations $\braket{\sigma^+_1\sigma^-_2}^{\mathrm{st}}$ in Fig.~\ref{2x2obs}(c) and the imaginary part of the atom-field correlations $\braket{a\sigma^+_1}^{\mathrm{st}}$ (real part is equal to zero for $\Delta = 0$) in Fig.~\ref{2x2obs}(d), are close to zero for such small values of $R$.
+The atom-atom correlations $\braket{\sigma^+_1\sigma^-_2}^{\mathrm{st}}$ in Figure~\ref{2x2obs}(c) and the imaginary part of the atom-field correlations $\braket{a\sigma^+_1}^{\mathrm{st}}$ (real part is equal to zero for $\Delta = 0$) in Figure~\ref{2x2obs}(d), are close to zero for such small values of $R$.